richbjhudson/richbjhudson.github.io/docs/_posts/2023-02-14-setup_virtual_machine_server.md

 categories: Linux
 ---
 # Prerequisites
 - *Ubuntu 22.04.1 LTS* installed on a computer.
-If you are using a Virtual Machine you must ensure that nested virtualisation is supported and enabled.
+If you are using a Virtual Machine you must ensure that nested virtualisation is supported and enabled. `egrep -i '(vmx|svm)' /proc/cpuinfo` will show if virtualisation is supported.
 - A Workstation to connect to the Virtual Machine Server.
 - The Virtual Machine Server should have 2 NICs, 1 for SSH connectivity and a 2nd that can be used to configure a network bridge device.
 If you are using a Virtual Machine you must ensure that MAC address spoofing is allowed for the 2nd NIC.
 - A DHCP Server on the same network as the 2nd NIC.